Lastryo/UnityFileLinker/README.md

 # unityfilelinker README

-Unity File Linker is a handy tool for Unity developers that automatically syncs newly created or moved .cs files with your Unity project without the need for recompilation.
+Unity File Linker is a handy tool for C# developers that automatically syncs newly created or moved .cs files with your project without the need for recompilation.

 ## Features